You could be eating perfectly crispy Air Fryer Bacon in about 10 minutes! No grease splatters. No smoke. No leftovers!

 We never have any bacon leftover in our house.
 But if by some chance end up with extra bacon, you can put it in an airtight container and refrigerate for up to three days.

-There is a very small amount of water added to the air fryer so that it eliminates the smoke that bacon can create when cooking.
+Yes.
+We’re using a very small amount of water added to the air fryer pan so that it eliminates the smoke that bacon can create when cooking.

 Yes, we are cooking the bacon at a temperature lower than its smoke point.
 However, any residual bacon grease in the air fryer can begin to smoke if it cooks long enough.
 (I’m talking repeated batches friends.)